emacs-mirror/emacs/mps/manual/source/guide/advanced.rst

 .. note::

      The order of operations is important here.
-The global variable ``symtab`` must be registered as a root before creating the symbol table, otherwise the symbol table might be collected in the interval between creation and registration.
-But we must also ensure that ``symtab`` is valid (that is, scannable) before registering it (in this case, by setting it to ``NULL``).
+The global variable :c:data:`symtab` must be registered as a root before creating the symbol table, otherwise the symbol table might be collected in the interval between creation and registration.
+But we must also ensure that :c:data:`symtab` is valid (that is, scannable) before registering it (in this case, by setting it to :c:macro:`NULL`).

 By printing ``splat!`` when the splatting of a weak reference is detected by the scan method, we can see when symbols are dying: